Laura Fuentes

 Instructions

-2. In a large bowl, whisk the oil with the soy sauce and Sriracha sauce.
+• Make the marinade in a large bowl, by combining the sesame oil with the soy sauce and the Sriracha sauce.
 Add the chicken breasts and toss to combine.
 Cover with plastic wrap and refrigerate for 30 minutes or overnight for extra flavor.

-3. Bake the chicken for 20 minutes or until the internal temperature reaches 165F.
-Remove the chicken and allow to rest for 5 minutes prior to slicing.
+• Bake the chicken in the preheated oven for 20 minutes or until the internal temperature reaches 165F.
+Remove the chicken from the oven and set it aside to cool down to room temperature before slicing and assembling.

-5. In a medium bowl, combine the peanut butter, honey, lime juice, soy sauce, garlic, and Sriracha sauce.
+• In a medium bowl, combine the peanut butter, honey, lime juice, soy sauce, garlic, and Sriracha sauce.
 Add one tablespoon of water and whisk to combine.
 Add additional hot water until the Peanut Sauce reaches the desired consistency.
+Store it in a dressing bottle or fill small lidded dressing containers with peanut sauce.

 Notes